ramakarl/Flightsim/README.md

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig09.jpg" width="600" />
 Figure 1.
-Screenshots of this flightsim showing a) takeoff, b) banking and c) landing approach.
+Screenshot of this flight simulator showing a landing approach.
 This simulator introduces a single-body flight model (SBFM) that requires only 7 state variables and 26 lines of code to develop a reasonably realistic model of dynamic flight.

 ### Basics of Orientation